RafaelConejo/PyFCS_DentalShades/README.md

 ## Description

-The **VITA Validation Software** is a Python-based application designed for dentists and dental professionals to validate their accuracy in predicting the color of a tooth sample.
+The **Tooth Color Validation** is a Python-based application designed for dentists and dental professionals to validate their accuracy in predicting the color of a tooth sample.
 Users are shown a random sample from the 16 shapes in the VITA Classical shade guide and must determine the correct matching shade based on the reference chart.
 After making a decision, users can submit their predicted shade along with their confidence level (0-1).

 ### Features
 - Randomized selection of tooth samples from the VITA Classical shade guide.